wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 image: "/images/rnn.png"
 ---

-Sequence data is everywhere; some of the most obvious ones are time series and natural language data.
-Increasingly, companies are also gathering more sequence data such as timestamped transactions and online product reviews.
-While all this is happening, neural network has gained wide-spread adoption especially in the field of NLP which focuses primarily on sequence data.
-Therefore, in this post I will explore more on how we can utilise CNN and LSTM for sequence modelling!
+Sequence data is everywhere.
+One example is timestamped transactions, something that almost every company has.
+Increasingly companies are also collecting unstructured natural language data such as product reviews.
+While techniques like RNN are widely used for NLP problems, we can actually use it for any form of sequence-like predictions.Therefore, in this post I will explore more on how we can utilise CNN and LSTM for sequence modelling!

 {: class="table-of-content"}
 * TOC